matteomanzo-zz/CV/README.md

 - A Cinema cart;
 - A Cinema shoulder pad;

-I just go crazy when I find any device that I could disassemble, have a look inside and reassemble it.
+I just go crazy when I find any device that I could disassemble, have a look inside, break it, fix it and reassemble it.

 ##Education